 The femur usually breaks along the shaft, or midsection.
 If it breaks at the neck, which connects to the hip, it’s called a hip fracture.
 If it breaks at the distal end, which connects to the knee, it’s called a knee fracture.
 Femur fractures can be partial, such as stress fractures, or they can be complete and require metal rods and screws to realign the bone.

 Treatment usually involves the use of these metal rods or, if it’s a hip or knee fracture, of metal plates.
 Doctors may give antibiotics to prevent infection, prescribe pain medications and have patients undergo physical therapy and rehabilitative care.
 Even once the bone heals, patients may need to exercise regularly to regain strength.

 The motor vehicle crash you were in could give you good reason to file a personal injury claim.
 Even if you were deemed 50% at fault, you can still be eligible for damages in this state.
-You may want a lawyer to represent you, though, since negotiating a settlement can be difficult.
+You may want a lawyer to represent you, though, since negotiating a car accident settlement can be difficult.